christophschubert/cp-docker-images-reloaded/README.md

 The `examples` folder contains `docker compose` based examples using the new images.

+## Configuration

+Confluent Platform components ultimately require a Java properties file.
+During startup of the container, this config file will be generated from the environment variables passed to the container.
+- easier to set defaults in ConfigSpec

 ## Implementation notes

 All components run under a user `appuser`